vectorgrp/sil-kit/docs/development/build.rst

 For generating the documentation, you will require:
  - Python3
- - Sphinx  (e.g. install with *pip install sphinx* version >= 3.0)
+ - Sphinx  (e.g., install with *pip install sphinx* version >= 3.0)
  - doxygen

 !!!
 Build Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~
-The SILKIT build system is based on CMake and can be customized at configuration time.
+The SIL Kit build system is based on CMake and can be customized at configuration time.
 The following options are available:

 .. list-table:: CMake Options